 The Standard Food Allergy Profile test takes the guesswork out of treating your condition and saves you a great deal of time, effort, and discomfort.

-The IBS Treatment Center provides you with the highest quality testing available as well as comprehensive and detailed counseling to help you evaluate and understand your test results, and extensive recommendations for treatment.
-Contact Us.
+The IBS Treatment Center provides you with the highest quality testing available, comprehensive and detailed counseling to help you evaluate and understand your test results, and extensive recommendations for treatment.

 Dr. Stephen Wangen is the award winning author of two books on solving digestive disorders, and a nationally recognized speaker on IBS.
 He has been on ABC, NBC, and Fox as well as public radio.
 He was recently named one of Seattle’s Top Doctors by Seattle Magazine.